 It can take anywhere from a month to two or three to find a housemate, depending on how flexible you’re willing to be with your personal criteria and geographic radii.

-Here are three sites that match older people who want to share.
+Here are two sites that match older people who want to share.

 This is a national, free online matching database.
 Founder and CEO Stephanie Heacox realized the need for her service several years ago when she and her sisters were long-distance caregivers for their mother who could no longer live alone.

 Launched in 2015, the site currently has more than 600 members ranging in age from their 50s through early 90s, with the majority in their mid to late 60s.
 The site’s users are 60 percent women and 40 percent men.

 The business uses a matching system modeled on online dating sites.
 Plus, it offers some user-friendly features to help those who are not experienced or comfortable searching for a roommate online, including the option to add a “helper” for your account—a family member or friend who becomes a co-user and can assist in filling out the profile, and who you can designate to receive copies of all “match” emails.
 Customer service is by phone, email and/or live chat, and is staffed by people 55 and older.

 This newcomer charges a fee to homeowners (renters can use the service too), but your search is free if you’re looking to move into someone’s house.
 Like Senior HomeShares, the site uses a matching tool to find compatible housemates.
 The service verifies users by checking ID and for homeowners, it will provide background checks of potential housemates (people looking to rent a room pay a fee for a background check if the homeowner requests one).
 Silvernest can also draw up leases and collect rents.
 Because the service is fairly new, it hasn’t expanded across the country yet.
 Top locations are in Colorado, California and Florida.